bitcrowd/bitstyles/scss/bitstyles/utilities/text-weight/text-weight.md

 ## Override font-weight of an element

-Named `.u-text-` for consistency with the other text/font-related trumps (despite the CSS property being called `font-weight`).
+Named `.u-text-` for consistency with the other text/font-related utilities (despite the CSS property being called `font-weight`).